 “Grilling, broiling, barbecuing-whatever you want to call it-is an art, not just a matter of building a pyre and throwing on a piece of meat as a sacrifice to the gods of the stomach.”
 James Beard

 I’m going to be working on another project with my friend Alena Shminke but we’re having trouble figuring it out.
 This morning she suggested that we make it out of the boredom and sadness of being, which to me sounded perfect.

 This is my first take on the theme, only today I had a fantastic day and wasn’t bored for a second.
 Fortunately I’m Bipolar so my mood changes as fast as a Cheetah on meth.

 Scratched film texture added in ON1 Effects.

-It might be, but in this case it’s a photo of a horse at the Red Caboose Motel in Ronks.
-I used the angled strokes filter in Photoshop, adjusting the directional balance, stroke length and sharpness.
+It might be art, but in this case it’s a photo of a sunflower that just opened up today.
+I used the crosshatch filter in Photoshop adjusting the stroke length, sharpness and strength.

-There are dozens of filter to choose from, each with at least three different options, and some have even more.
-You can then add or adjust other Photoshop effects and layers in literally thousands of different ways, maybe even hundreds of thousands.
+There are dozens of filters to choose from, each with several different options and you can add other effects in literally thousands of different ways, maybe even hundreds of thousands.

 People say that you can learn Photoshop in 50-100 hours, but it really takes years to get anywhere close to mastering it.
 It would probably be faster to learn to paint with oil on canvas, but it would definitely not be easier.